walnuthq/madara-docs/docs/quickstart/use_appchain.md

 ```

 If you now query the balance again, you should see value `8`.
 Congratulations, you have successfully modified the contract's state!

-## Rerunning this quickstart

-If you want to try running this quickstart again you have to change the use `salt` value in contract deployment to anything else - otherwise it will try to deploy to the same address and fail.
-Furthermore, you can reuse the existing account.